drmarkwslater/python-bham-course/setup.md

 ### Running Python

-If you're using macOS, you should run the Anaconda Navigator (installed in `/Users/<username>/anaconda3/bin` by default unless you've moved it to `Applications`) and then go to Environments -> base(root) 'Play' button -> 'Open Terminal'.
-This gives you a terminal that has all the shell commands available that you've learnt already but also allows you to run python as well.
+Assuming you have installed Anaconda3, you should run the Anaconda Navigator (for macOS, this is installed in `/Users/<username>/anaconda3/bin` by default unless you've moved it to `Applications`) and then go to Environments -> base(root) 'Play' button -> 'Open Terminal'.
+This gives you a terminal (or command prompt in Windows) that will allow you to run `python` and `ipython`:

 <img src="../fig/shell-anaconda.png" alt="drawing" width="40%"/>

-If you're using Windows, you should run git-bash as you did for the shell lesson.
-After that, you need to enter the following commands:
+If you're using Windows and wish to have access to Python from a different command prompt, e.g. `git-bash`, you should enter the following commands:

 ```
 export PATH="$PATH:/c/Users/$USERNAME/AppData/Local/Continuum/anaconda3/Scripts/:/c/Users/$USERNAME/AppData/Local/Continuum/anaconda3/"
 ```

-### Navigate to the `dswc-python` folder
+### Navigate to the `swc-python` folder

 Whether you are on macOS or Windows you should now be at a Shell prompt that is capable of running Python.
 You should now navigate to your `swc-python` directory: